 40. En verite (“in truth”): “En verite, I am the one

-8 Responses to “40 French Expressions “En Tout””
+8 thoughts on “40 French Expressions “En Tout””

 Many words in these expressions have an accent.
 I strongly recommend using them to avoid a mispronunciation.